cs60050/ArtificiallyArtistic/README.md

 The folder **_NaiveImplementation_** is an attempt to implement the paper *_Separating Style and Content_* by Joshua B. Tenenbaum and William T. Freeman. <br />
 The necessary training data and test set is included alongwith. <br />

+The folder **_Doodles_**  contains an implementation of the paper *_Semantic Style Transfer and Turning Two-Bit Doodles into Fine Artwork_* by Alex J. Champandard <br />
+A folder containing test outputs is included inside it. <br />

+The folder **_Artistic rendering of videos_** is an attempt to implement the paper *_Artistic style transfer for videos_* by Manuel Ruder, Alexey Dosovitskiy, Thomas Brox <br />
+A folder containing a test case  is included inside it. <br />

 ## Tasks